hossshakiba/Coronavirus-scraper/README.md

 # Coronavirus-scraper
-A scraper that makes coronavirus statistics of any country, visual on a diagram.
+A scraper that makes coronavirus statistics of any country, visual on a diagram based on www.worldometers.info .